The place of place – Carnegie UK and wellbeing

 Our new strategy commits us to going where there are recognised risks to wellbeing and where we can collaborate with partners to make change happen.
 In the strategic review, we anticipated that regional inequalities will be exacerbated by the COVID-19 crisis, with the impact of COVID-19 being most severe for those places already experiencing disadvantage.
 The underlying inequalities between places was a cause for concern prior to 2020, and an issue we had grappled with through our Towns work, so we feel well placed to explore our potential contribution to tackling this inequality going forward.

 The other key aim of the strategy is to put wellbeing at the heart of decision making.
 This implies we will work to influence government and policy makers at every level.
 A key aspect of policy making we seek to influence is people and communities – including communities of place – have increasingly more say in decisions that affect them.
-This is reflected in the wellbeing tests we have developed to shape our programmes going forward, which include:
+This is reflected in the wellbeing tests Carnegie UK have developed to shape our programmes going forward, which include:

 - Give people voice and choice